SonWoohun/Woohun-s-Blog/_posts/2022-06-12-ControlCountryside.md

 800 leaders).

 ## II.
 Theoretical Model: the extent of the colonial power infiltration to the village and the degree of autonomy of the village (Unfinished)

+Hisama Genichi (久間健一), a agricultural bureaucrat of the Government-General, pointed out that the major agents of the colonial agricultural development as **the authorities**, **agricultural organizations**, and **corporate landlords**.
+The first two can be abstracted as the rule of _Colonial Authorities_, while the last can be called as the rule of _Capital_ on countryside.
+However, power of these two sources can be diverse depending on the quality of rural society where the rules take place.